Cute High Earth Defense Club Love!

-Cute High Earth Defense Club LOVE! (美男高校地球防衛部Love!, Binan Kōkō Chikyū Bōei-bu LOVE!) is a 2015 magical boy anime television series created by Kurari Umatani and produced by Diomedéa.
+Cute High Earth Defense Club Love! (美男高校地球防衛部Love!, Binan Kōkō Chikyū Bōei-bu LOVE!) is a Japanese anime television series created by Kurari Umatani and produced by Diomedéa.
 The series is directed by Shinji Takamatsu and written by Michiko Yokote.
 The series premiered on January 6, 2015.
 The anime is licensed by Madman Entertainment in Australia and New Zealand and by Ponycan USA in North America, with Funimation and Crunchyroll streaming it.
 A second season premiered on July 7, 2016.
 An anime film opened in Japan in January 2025.
 A new anime series titled Binan Kōkō Chikyū Bōei-bu Haikara! aired from July to September 2025.

 The story follows the lives of five ordinary boys who gain nature-based powers given to them by a mysterious creature from outer space.
 Calling themselves the "Earth Defense Club", they fight against the "Earth Conquest Club", whose members seek to conquer Earth.

 A spin-off manga titled Binan Kokou Chikyuu Seifuku-bu Love! started serialization in Pony Canyon's web comics magazine online, on October 16, 2014.
 A light novel was released on January 7, 2015, in Japan, with two additional light novels released in 2016.
 A game based on the series for Android and iOS devices was released in Japan in February 2015.